They are the most abundant type of cell in the human liver.

 Stellate (Ito) cells store vitamin A and produce extracellular matrix and collagen; They are also distributed among endothelial cells, but they are difficult to visualize by optical microscopy.

-It is the main site for the synthesis of lipoproteins, ceruloplasmin, transferrin, complement and glycoproteins.
-Hepatocytes make their own structural proteins and intracellular enzymes.
+It is the leading site for synthesizing lipoproteins, ceruloplasmin, transferrin, complement, and glycoproteins.
+Hepatocytes make their structural proteins and intracellular enzymes.

-Protein synthesis is performed by the rough endoplasmic reticulum (RER), and both the rough and smooth endoplasmic reticulum (SER) participate in the secretion of the proteins formed.
+Protein synthesis is performed by the rough endoplasmic reticulum (RER), and both the wild and smooth endoplasmic reticulum (SER) participate in the secretion of the proteins formed.

-The endoplasmic reticulum (ER) is involved in the conjugation of proteins with lipid and carbohydrate residues synthesized by, or modified within, hepatocytes.
+The endoplasmic reticulum (ER) is involved in conjugating proteins with lipid and carbohydrate residues synthesized by or modified within hepatocytes.

-The liver is also the main site in the body for gluconeogenesis, the formation of carbohydrates from precursors such as alanine, glycerol and oxaloacetate.
+The liver is also the leading site in the body for gluconeogenesis, forming carbohydrates from precursors such as alanine, glycerol, and oxaloacetate.

 Lipid metabolism: The liver receives many lipids from the systemic circulation and metabolizes the remains of chylomicrons.
 It also synthesizes acetate cholesterol and synthesizes bile salts even more.
 The liver is the only bile salt formation site.

-Detoxification: Hepatocytes have the ability to metabolize, detoxify and inactivate exogenous compounds such as drugs (drug metabolism) and insecticides and endogenous compounds such as steroids.
+Detoxification: Hepatocytes can metabolize, detoxify and inactivate exogenous compounds such as drugs (drug metabolism) and insecticides and endogenous compounds such as steroids.

 One of the detoxifying functions of hepatocytes is to modify the ammonia in urea for its excretion.